xaviml/controllerx/README.md

 ### HACS

-The easiest way to add this to your Homeassistant installation is using HACS.
+The easiest way to add this to your Homeassistant installation is using HACS with Appdaemon enabled.
 And then follow the instructions under Configuration below.

 ### Manual